dapr/docs/daprdocs/content/en/developing-applications/building-blocks/bindings/howto-bindings.md

 ---
 ## Introduction

 Output bindings enable you to invoke external resources without taking dependencies on special SDK or libraries.
+An output binding represents a resource that Dapr uses to invoke and send messages to.

-For a complete sample showing output bindings, visit this [link](https://github.com/dapr/quickstarts/tree/master/bindings).
+For a complete sample demonstrating output bindings, [walk through our quickstart](https://github.com/dapr/quickstarts/tree/master/tutorials/bindings).

 <img src="/images/building-block-output-binding-example.png" width=1000 alt="Diagram showing bindings of example service">

+We use a Kafka binding for the examples in this guide.
+You can find your preferred binding spec from [the list of bindings components]({{< ref setup-bindings >}}).

 ## Create a binding

-An output binding represents a resource that Dapr uses to invoke and send messages to.

-For the purpose of this guide, you'll use a Kafka binding.
-You can find a list of the different binding specs [here]({{< ref setup-bindings >}}).

 Create a new binding component with the name of `checkout`.

-Inside the `metadata` section, configure Kafka related properties such as the topic to publish the message to and the broker.
+Inside the `metadata` section, configure Kafka-related properties, such as the topic to publish the message to and the broker.

+Create the following `binding.yaml` file and save it to a `components` sub-folder in your application directory.

 {{< tabs "Self-Hosted (CLI)" Kubernetes >}}

 {{% codetab %}}

-Create the following YAML file, named `binding.yaml`, and save this to a `components` sub-folder in your application directory.
-(Use the `--components-path` flag with `dapr run` to point to your custom components dir)
+Use the `--components-path` flag with the `dapr run` command to point to your custom components directory.

 ```yaml
 apiVersion: dapr.io/v1alpha1